netxms/netxms-doc/admin/windows-event-log-synchronization.rst

 :guilabel:`Description` contains textual description of the rule.
 It is printed in parser trace in the log file.

-When a rule is mathed the following actions can be performed:
+When a rule is matched the following actions can be performed:

     * Generate |product_name| event.
 Event generation is optional - it could be useful to have rules that work as exclusion -